junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Introduced in House
 - 2009-03-23 — Introduced in House
 - 2009-03-23 — Referred to the House Committee on Financial Services.
+- 2009-06-16 — Considered under suspension of the rules. (consideration: CR H6832-6833)
+- 2009-06-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1674.
+- 2009-06-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-16 — Mrs. Maloney moved to suspend the rules and pass the bill.
+- 2009-06-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6832)
+- 2009-06-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6832)